AlexJReid/blog/content/posts/druid-cdc/index.md

 Harvesting events from systems that do not already emit events can be something of a challenge. **Updating a single record does not easily align with how Druid works.** Druid stores data in segments that are immutable.
 The segment in which an event is stored is determined largely by _when_ the event happened.
 The only way to change or remove a single event is to rebuild the segment without it.

-If _daily_ aggregations are acceptable and the is volume manageable, then it can sometimes be feasible to simply _drop and reload_ large time intervals on nightly basis.
-But it then becomes a challenge knowing where to place the records, as pseudo events, in time.
+If the use case can tolerate data only updating once a day, it can drop and reload large time intervals as a daily batch job.
+However, it then becomes a challenge knowing where to place the records, as pseudo events, in time.
 If a user signed up in 2015, does their record always live in the 2015 segment?
-Or does the user cease to exist in 2015, and jump forward to the 2022 segment?
+Or does the user cease to exist in 2015, and jump forward to a 2022 segment?
 If it doesn't, that implies we will have to reingest the last seven years' worth of data. **This just doesn't feel right.**

 ## Change data capture to the rescue
 Luckily, many operational databases support [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) streams.
 This provides transactional events whenever changes are written to a database table.
 Rather than conveying a business fact, they simply state that a change has occurred within the table.
 For instance: